siran/writing/books/A New Arithmetic/A New Arithmetic - 900 Pedagogical Note.md

 But relation is part of the world.
 Food mixes.
 Friends affect each other.
 Rooms become crowded.
 Blocks become structures.
 A small thing added in the right place can change the whole situation.

-Arithmetic should not be the place where relation is erased.
+Arithmetic can count parts and still keep relation visible.